unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 ### The GLCanvasElement constructor

 The protected constructor requires a `Func<Window>` argument that fetches the `Microsoft.UI.Xaml.Window` object that the `GLCanvasElement` belongs to.
 This function is required because WinUI doesn't yet provide a way to get the `Window` of a `FrameworkElement`.
-This parameter is ignored on Uno Platform and must be set to null.
+This parameter is ignored on Uno Platform and can be set to null.
 This function is only called while the `GLCanvasElement` is still in the visual tree.

 ### The `Init` method